NixOS/rfcs/rfcs/0060-content-addressed-paths.md

 Since the design is non trivial, better start with an example to give an intuition of what's happening:

-In this example, we have the following nix code:
+In this example, we have the following Nix expression:

 ```nix
 rec {